open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-na.md

 ## OpenTelemetry Project Booth

-Drop by and say Hi! at the OpenTelemetry project booth in the KubeCon NA Project Pavilion.
-If you’re lucky, you may even pick up some OpenTelemetry swag!
+Drop by and say _"Hi!"_ at the OpenTelemetry project booth in the KubeCon NA Project Pavilion.
+If you’re lucky, you may even pick up some OpenTelemetry swag.

 You will find us **TODO**